 How to Cook Tofu

 Tofu is so versatile and delicious when used correctly.
-The thing is, there are actually different types of tofu that are better suited for certain recipes, and that’s where the problem starts.
+However, different types of tofu are better suited for certain recipes, and that’s where the problem starts.
 That’s why I want to show you the different types, prep methods, and seasoning options for tofu that are going to make you feel like a tofu pro!
 I’ve written more about this for T. Colin Campbell’s Center for Nutrition Studies.

 Different types of tofu

-1. Silken tofu is often called Japanese-style tofu, as well as soft or silk, and it’s packed in very little water.
+- Silken tofu is often called Japanese-style tofu, as well as soft or silk, and it’s packed in very little water.
 It has a more delicate texture and will fall apart if not handled carefully.
-It is best when making creamy recipes like Homemade Mayonnaise and Dairy-Free Chocolate Mousse.
+It is best when making creamy recipes like my homemade vegan mayonnaise and dairy-free chocolate mousse.
 It can be found on the shelf and doesn’t need to be refrigerated.
 Oftentimes, grocery stores will also carry a version of it in the refrigerator section with the regular tofu.
 It will be labeled soft and does need to be refrigerated.

-2. Regular tofu is the type that is usually used as a meat replacer because it is firmer.
+- Regular tofu is the type that is usually used as a meat replacer because it is firmer.
 You’ll find it in medium, firm, and extra-firm textures in the refrigerator section of the store, and it’s packed with a lot of water that will need to be drained and pressed.
-This type of tofu holds together well and is terrific for making recipes like stir-fries and even Crispy Air Fryer Tofu.
+This type of tofu holds together well and is terrific for making recipes like vegetarian stir-fries and even my crispy air fryer tofu.

 For more recipes, check out these amazing firm Tofu Recipes and these simple to make Silken Tofu Recipes.